numpy/numpy-tutorials/content/tutorial-static_equilibrium.md

 # Solving Equilibrium as a sum of moments

 Next let's move to a more complicated application.
-When forces are not all applied at the same point moments are created.
+When forces are not all applied at the same point, moments are created.

-Similar to forces, these moments must all sum to zero, otherwise rotationial acceleration will be experienced.
-Similar to sum of forces, this creates a linear equation for each of $\ \hat{i}, \hat{j}, \hat{k}$.
+Similar to forces, these moments must all sum to zero, otherwise rotational acceleration will be experienced.
+Similar to the sum of forces, this creates a linear equation for each of the three coordinate directions in space.

 A simple example of this would be from a force applied to a stationary pole secured in the ground.
 The pole does not move, so it must apply a reaction force.